alisaifee/flask-limiter/doc/source/index.rst

-.. _keyfunc-customization:

 Recipes
 =======

-Custom Rate limit domains
+.. _keyfunc-customization:

+Rate Limit Key Functions
 -------------------------

-By default, all rate limits are applied on a per ``remote address`` basis.
-However, you can easily customize your rate limits to be based on any other characteristic of the incoming request.
+You can easily customize your rate limits to be based on any characteristic of the incoming request.
 Both the :class:`Limiter` constructor and the :meth:`Limiter.limit` decorator accept a keyword argument ``key_func`` that should return a string (or an object that has a string representation).